Smallholder Irrigation Program Mount Kenya Region (SIPMK Phase IV)

 - Advice to farmers in loan applications and management;

-- Handing over of the irrigation infrastructure to the farmer cooperatives.
+- Training of the farmer cooperatives in O&M of the irrigation infrastructure and handing over of irrigation schemes to the farmer cooperatives.

 |Ministry of Water and Irrigation (State Department of Irrigation)|